How to tell real silver from the fake stuff…

 1. Your silver may not be fully silver if…. it’s not marked as Silver.

-I know, a little obvious, but also very telling.
+I know, this seems a little obvious, but also very telling.
 There are actual laws and fines involved for the mis-marking and mis-representation of precious metal jewelry.
 So real, solid, quality silver jewelry should be marked: SS, 925, ST, STERLING, or even just SILVER.

 2. Your silver may not be fully silver if…. it turns you green.

 This one is a little bit misleading.
 Most fake silver jewelry is tin over brass, copper, or some other non-descript base metal.
-Most of which will turn a person a range of colors.
+Most of these will turn a person a range of colors.
 However, having a metal turn you green is due entirely to how one’s own body chemistry reacts to the metal.
-For example, copper usually turns most people green, but I can wear copper without any problems, as can quite a few other people.
+For example, copper usually turns some people green, but I can wear copper without any problems, as can quite a few other people.

 3. Your silver may not be fully silver if…. you buy it off the street (not at a craft fair) from someone with a sad story.